I want to share with you, step by step, how to start a blog on a budget.

 The next step for your blog is to choose a theme.
 You can also choose a theme before creating a logo if you wish.

-As this guide is focused on how to start a blog on budget, the best option is to go for a FREE WordPress theme.
+As this guide is focused on how to start a blog on a budget, the best option is to go for a FREE WordPress theme.

 It’s really easy to set up a theme.